 Below you can read feedback from an ITTT graduate regarding one section of their online TEFL certification course.
 Each of our online courses is broken down into concise units that focus on specific areas of English language teaching.
 This convenient, highly structured design means that you can quickly get to grips with each section before moving onto the next.

-This unit was about the pronunciation and the phonology of the English language and how to teach it to students.
-Pronunciation is something that most students find very difficult in the English language, but it is also the area that most English teachers neglect the most.
-However, classroom time should definitely be dedicated to pronunciation, stress, and intonation so that students can learn these things because they are so difficult.
+Pronunciation is something that most students find very difficult in the English language, but it is also the area that most English teachers neglect the mos.